xizon/shadower/readme.txt

 September 20, 2016

-* OPTIMIZE: Optimized for theme customization
+* OPTIMIZE: Optimized for theme customization.
-* Fix: Updated some stylesheet
+* Fix: Updated some stylesheet.